ankitwest/WebDev-FrontEnd-Basics/README.md

 # WebDev-FrontEnd-Basics

-It contains transition such as Hover , link for a new page , After Transition on Words
+It contains transition such as Hover , Link for a new page , After Transition on Words